 npm install @shotputter/api

 1) When it’s installed, unless you are only using the download feature demonstrated here, you will need to launch/host an API server somewhere.
-Details on how to launch an server can be found here 2) With an API server running somewhere in your browser code, you will need to initialize the Shotput
+Details on how to launch an server can be found here 2) With an API server running somewhere in your browser code, you will need to initialize the Shotput object.
+An example of which is below:

 const {Shotput} = require("@shotputter/browser");